govindkailas/go-getter-app/README.md

   serviceAccountName: go-app-vault-auth-sa

 ```
-Save the abobe manifest as `vault-client.yaml` and run `kubectl apply -f vault-client.yaml`
+Save the above manifest as `vault-client.yaml` and run `kubectl apply -f vault-client.yaml`
 Once the pod is running, exec into it:
 ```
 kubectl -n go-app exec -it vault-client -- bash